 Access to Mürren’s ski area is gained directly from the village.
 Visitors can use the cable car from the Village to Schilthorn - Piz Gloria, the highest point of the ski area.
 Another option is to take the funicular to Allmendhubel which brings beginners directly to the nursery slopes.
 Whilst the extent of the ski area is not vast, the incredible panoramic views are not to be missed.

-Mürren offers its best skiing between 1,500m and 3,000m where it is possible to ski some challenging off-piste and thrilling 800m vertical descents from the cliff tops to the valley below.
+Mürren ski resort offers its best skiing between 1,500m and 3,000m where it is possible to ski some challenging off-piste and thrilling 800m vertical descents from the cliff tops to the valley below.
 Overall, there is around 2,175m of vertical descent across 26 pistes.
-The terrain is best suited to intermediate to advanced skiers who are looking to explore a variety of exciting pisted and off-piste territory.
+The skiing terrain is best suited to intermediate to advanced skiers who are looking to explore a variety of exciting pisted and off-piste territory.

 Experienced snowboarders will be delighted by the incredible off-piste on offer in Mürren.
 From the top of the Schilthorn is a well-established freeride descent which can be reached from the main viewing platform.
 There is a small snowpark near the bottom of the Schilthorn lift, and a good variety of both black runs and more easy-going terrain to suit boarders of various abilities.